RaniaG/webpack-reference/README.md

 ```

 ### Performance enhancement:
-1. use loaders only to needed modules. our regex should match only needed files inside our src directory
+1. Use loaders only to needed modules. our regex should match only needed files inside our src directory
 ```javascript
     rules: [
       {